EmilHvitfeldt/smltar/docs/02_tokenization.md

 #> [1] "ﬂ" "o" "w" "e" "r" "s"
 ```

-We might want to have these ligatures separated back into separate characters, but first, we need to consider a couple of things.
-First, we need to consider if the presence of ligatures is a meaningful feature to the question we are trying to answer.
+We might want to have these ligatures separated back into separate characters, but first, we need to consider a couple of things. \index{tokenization!ligatures}First, we need to consider if the presence of ligatures is a meaningful feature to the question we are trying to answer.
 Second, there are two main types of ligatures, stylistic and functional.
 Stylistic ligatures are when two characters are combined because the spacing between the characters has been deemed unpleasant.
 Functional ligatures like the German Eszett (also called the scharfes S, meaning sharp s) ß, is an official letter of the German alphabet.
 It is described as a long S and Z and historically has never gotten an uppercase character.
 This has led the typesetters to use SZ or SS as a replacement when writing a word in uppercase.
 Additionally, ß is omitted entirely in German writing in Switzerland and is replaced with ss.
 Other examples include the "W" in the Latin alphabet (two "v" or two "u" joined together), and æ, ø, and å in the Nordic languages.
 Some place names for historical reasons use the old spelling "aa" instead of å.
 In Section \@ref(text-normalization) we will discuss text normalization approaches to deal with ligatures.

-Newcomers in terms of characters are emojis.
-While they do look whimsical, various tricks have been used to more effectively store them in Unicode.
+Newcomers in terms of characters are emojis.\index{tokenization!emojis} While they do look whimsical, various tricks have been used to more effectively store them in Unicode.
 Let's first consider the flag emoji.
 As of the time of writing, 261 different flags have emoji representation.
 However, they do not have individual Unicode characters.
 Let's take a look: